 fleeting, and the fallout from the 2008 economic collapse was

 Federal Reserve report found that from 2007-10

 "median net worth fell 38.8 percent, and the mean fell 14.7 percent,"

-hardly figures to inspire a positive outlook in the electorate.
+hardly figures to inspire a positive outlook among voters.

 Looking ahead, the situation did not appear particularly rosy either;